Student & Community Services

 There are local and national resources available to you.
 No problem is too big or too small, and it's never too early to reach out for help.
 Asking for help is one of the bravest things you can do.

-NKC Schools will also begin a partnership with Hope Squad, a peer-based prevention program, during the upcoming school year.
+NKC Schools began a partnership with Hope Squad, a peer-based prevention program, during the 2021-2022 school year.

 NKC Schools works diligently to prevent student suicide.
 This is an on-going process that includes education and awareness.
 The ultimate goal is to ensure a safe, supportive environment for all students, creating school environments that provide the help they need.